NakajimaAkemi/Microservices-containerization/README.md

 ## Containerization and Deployment of a Spring Boot app.

-This repository will introduce the concept of Containerization, its technologies and a step by step tutorial on how to deploy a Spring application in Docker and Podman.
+This repository will introduce the concept of Containerization, its technologies and a step by step tutorial on how to deploy a microservice applications in Docker and Podman.

 _Contributors_: